-The children and young people at Pield Heath are more at risk because of their complex needs and disabilities therefore we must be thoroughly vigilant and requires all involved with our students to be very clear about their roles and responsibilities in this area, therefore training will be given to ensure all staff have a good understanding of safeguarding and reporting protocol and practice.
+The children and young people at Pield Heath are more at risk because of their complex needs and disabilities.
+This means that we must therefore be extremely vigilant and ensure that every individual involved with our students is clear about their roles and responsibilities in this area.
+To ensure this level of commitment to safeguarding and child protection, training will be provided to ensure that all staff have a good understanding of safeguarding and reporting protocol and practice.

-Safeguarding is not just about protecting children and young people from deliberate harm; it includes student safety and protecting our children and young people from bullying, racist abuse and harassment, children missing in education and inline abuse.
+Safeguarding is not just about protecting children and young people from deliberate harm; it includes student safety and protecting our children and young people from bullying, racist abuse and harassment, children missing in education and online abuse.

 Abuse can take place in any family, institution or community setting, physically, by telephone or internet.
-Due to their day to day contact with students our staff are uniquely placed to observe changes in our children/young people's behaviour and the outward signs of abuse, neglect, exploitation and radicalisation but can also be difficult to recognise as our students may behave differently or seem unhappy for many reasons.
+Due to their day to day contact with students our staff are uniquely placed to observe changes in our children/young people's behaviour and the outward signs of abuse, neglect, exploitation and radicalisation.
+We are aware that spotting the signs of such abuse can sometimes be difficult to recognise, especially when we factor in the additional needs of our students and the impact that these neds can have upon behaviour; our students may behave differently or seem unhappy for many reasons.
 It is important that all adults know the indicators of abuse and be alert to the need to consult further to provide early help to prevent concerns from escalating.